 All patient health information must be managed in a HIPAA-compliant manner, with proper auditing, tracking, and care documentation.
 Partnering with a fully managed RPM provider simplifies compliance by automating most recordkeeping and monitoring tasks.

-Chronic conditions are on the rise, and Medicare support for Remote Patient Monitoring has never been stronger.
-Practices that implement RPM now can improve patient outcomes, increase revenue, and stay competitive in today’s rapidly evolving healthcare landscape.
+Chronic conditions are on the rise, and Medicare and private payer support for Remote Patient Monitoring has never been stronger.

-See How RPM Works With Our Platform
+See How Remote Patient Monitoring Works With Our Platform